Manage config (datafile)

-The datafile contains all the data needed to deliver and track your flag rules, including your A/B tests and flag deliveries.
+The datafile is a JSON representation of your Full Stack project configuration (OptimizelyConfig) in a given environment.
+It contains all the data needed to deliver and track your flags and experiments.
 Learn more about the datafile.

 You have the following options for synchronizing the datafile between your Optimizely project and your application: